JBShady/COD5-Remastered/README.md

 * (Upgraded) Fixed last stand giving you more than one ammo cartridge

 #### Wunderwaffe DG-2
-* Does not permanently reduce max health or remove Jugger-Nog effects
+* Does not permanently reduce max health upon zapping yourself
-* Fixed missing reload clip on Der Riese
+* Fixed missing reload clip on Der Riese for both upgraded/un-upgraded versions
+* (Upgraded) Time between arcs is 20% shorter, improving the effectiveness of the weapon
+* (Upgraded) Added 3rd person weapon model that has the silver etching material
 * (Upgraded) Fixed not playing idle loop sound while holding weapon (electric humming)
 * (Upgraded) Fixed not playing the tesla sound after getting a 4 killstreak

 #### Mystery Box
 * Ray Gun is obtainable from the first Mystery Box location on all maps without having to first get a Teddy Bear
-* All weapons are now available in the Mystery Box--excluding equipment, frag grenades, and starting pistols.
+* All weapons are now always available in the Mystery Box excluding equipment, frag grenades, and starting pistols
 * All maps have the same glow effect when the box is opened
-* Fixed Mystery Box playing the debris sound for other players after every use when there has been a Teddy Bear
+* Fixed Mystery Box playing the debris sound for other players after every use once moving locations
+* Der Riese & Shi No Numa boxes now share equal weighted odds for Wonder Weapons, which have also been slightly rebalanced

 ## Special Thanks
+* Numan, Phil81334, cristian_m, Gympie5, Tristan, NGcaudle, psulions45 - General modding advice
-* MrJayden585 - SS uniform texture
+* MrJayden585 - Zombified SS uniform texture
+* Bunz1102 - Secret model & animations work
-* New secret melee weapon created by Tom Crowley
+* Tom Crowley - Secret melee weapon model & animation
+* ege115 - New first person sway walking script
+* jiggy22 - Original creator of SVT-40, Type 99, and DP-28 upgraded model UV mapping
+* Fusorf - Original creator of some assets used in HD shaders
+* RealVenom - Fixed Ray Gun viewmodel animation at high FOVs
+* Jbird632 - Working sticky grenades on AI & "Reward All Perks" scripts
+* Inspired by JBleezy's Black Ops 1 Reimagined mod
+* Thank you to the members of both my own & UGX WaW's Discord for helping me along the way